 Al-Anon is a fellowship of relatives and friends of alcoholics who share their experience, strength, and hope in order to solve their common problems.
 They believe alcoholism is a family illness and that changed attitudes can aid recovery.
 Al-Anon has but one purpose: to help families of alcoholics.
 They do this by practicing the Twelve Steps, by welcoming and giving comfort to families of alcoholics, and by giving understanding and encouragement to the alcoholic.
 Al-Anon meetings provide financial donations to the ESAC for use of meeting space.

-Heroin Anonymous (HA) is a fellowship of men and women who have found a better way of life, free from heroin addiction.
+Drug Addicts Anonymous (DAA) is a fellowship of men and women who have found a better way of life, free from drug addiction.
 Their fellowship is based on a twelve-step program of recovery—and if persons wish to join, they are here to share what they have found.
-There are no dues or fees for membership; the only requirement for membership is a desire to stop suffering from heroin addiction.
+There are no dues or fees for membership; the only requirement for membership is a desire to stop suffering from drug addiction.
 They are available to assist the next person seeking help with their own addiction.
-Heroin Anonymous meetings provide financial support to the ESAC for the use of meeting space.
+DAA meetings provide financial support to the ESAC for the use of meeting space.